Jason Magee

 Opening in Photoshop

 Attempting to open the .raw file in Photoshop, you’ll see a window like below (the defaults will be wrong!).
 The screenshot shows the correct settings to open the file.
-Notice we’re using 16 Bits as we did when interacting with GDAL above.
+Notice we’re using 16 bits, as we did when interacting with GDAL above.

 Height map